pratik-webkul/marketplace-documentation-for-shopify/zenith/featured-app/Connector/seller-shopify-store-connector.md

 ### Seller Panel

-After Installing the custom app on the seller Shopify store, the seller has got the access token, API key, and secret key which he/she needs to paste in the "seller sync app configuration".
+After installing the custom app on the seller's Shopify store, the seller has got the access token, API key, and secret key, which he/she needs to paste in the "seller sync app configuration".

 Seller panel >> configuration >> seller sync app configurations